 Quupe is a web and mobile (iOS) sharing-economy platform.
 It’s free to sign up and free to list things.
 We insure everything that goes on our platform, up to $10,000.
 We started out as a free-sharing platform, because we wanted to find an easy, reliable way to let members of a community share resources.

 - We launched in February 2017.
-We have about $350,000 of inventory on the platform, which includes a wooden broadsword, a chicken coop, a teardrop trailer, and a ton of other useful, interesting things you'd be unable to rent anywhere else.
+We have over $650,000 of inventory on the platform, which includes a wooden broadsword, a chicken coop, a teardrop trailer, and a ton of other useful, interesting things you'd be unable to rent anywhere else.

 - We spoke on business innovation at the National Zero Waste Conference in November 2017.
 (Co-founder Angela was very proud of the fact that the "NO RAGRETS" tattoo guy made an appearance in this speech.)

 - We've saved our users collectively $100,000 over buying things new.

 - With no marketing anywhere but Vancouver, Canada, we've seen organic sign-ups from 25 countries.
 We think this is a massive proof that the world is ready for this idea.

 If it feels like the sharing economy is taking over the world, that's probably because it is.
 You've likely already used a sharing-economy platform at least once in your life.
 Especially if you're between the ages of 18 and 35, as millennials are three times likelier than everyone else to participate in the sharing economy.
 AirBNB, Lyft, Zipcar, Car2Go, Mobi, and even Netflix and Spotify are prime examples of the sharing economy, of which the prime tenet seems to be access over ownership.
 People are increasingly comfortable with the idea that their resources can and should be shared, for the good of our communities and also [link]the good of the planet.